Will I Need a Future Breast Augmentation After Having One?

 Saline Implants

-If a saline implant leaks, you could notice that one breast is smaller than the other, and it doesn’t fill your bra like before.
+If a saline implants leaks, you could notice that one breast is smaller than the other, and it doesn’t fill your bra like before.
 This can happen over a few days, weeks, or even months.
 It’s not painful because your body absorbs the saline, but you might notice a cooling sensation as it leaks.

 Your plastic surgeon can evaluate the situation and confirm if a leak is present.
 They also may order a mammogram or MRI to confirm it.